 |Bahia Grass||Prefers acidic soil||Requires between 0.25- 0.5-inches of moisture per day to thrive||A warm-season turfgrass||Prefers full-sunlight exposure but can withstand light shading||Between 5.5-6.5|

 Landscaping professionals often recommend this warm-season turfgrass for lawns with sandy soil due to its deep-penetrating roots.
 Typically, Zoysia grass requires hours of daily sunlight exposure but could still thrive under partially shaded conditions.
 Since its a drought-tolerant grass variety, Zoysia grass has minimal water requirements.
 You can establish using sods or zoysia grass seed to get a dense

 Also known as ‘Devil’s Grass, ’ Bermuda grass is a popular warm-season grass, especially amongst homeowners in the Southern states.
 Its` most outstanding feature that makes it great for sandy soil is its deep-rooting nature.
 What’s more, Bermuda grass is adapted to thrive in both drought and rainy conditions.

-On the flipside, Bermuda is not shade-tolerant grass variety and requires a sufficient amount of daily, direct sunlight exposure to maintain its beautiful, lush green appearance.
+On the flip side, Bermuda is not a shade-tolerant grass variety and requires a sufficient amount of daily, direct sunlight exposure to maintain its beautiful, lush green appearance.
 Finally, Bermuda grass has a short stature, which is great for sandy soil, as taller grass varieties suffer from instability in such soil conditions.

 3. Kentucky Bluegrass